louis-kiyus/neat-tools/m3u8_to_mp4-converter/README.md

 There should not be a new line after the last link.

 Place the corresponding video names in the `video_names.txt` file.
 Each filename should be inserted in a new line.
 There should not be a new line after the last filename.
-No `/` are allowed in filename.
+No `/` are allowed in a filename.

 ### Example command
 `bash download_videos.sh -i 38 -d ./additional\ videos/`